The School Vision and Values is described in our prospectus. Please click here to listen to our school prospectus.

-These are given the highest status in our curriculum to help learners to improve their learning and performance in education, work, and life.
+These are given a high status in our curriculum to help learners to improve their learning and performance in education, work, and life.
 These are embedded in the school’s curriculum.
 You can read about our reading, writing and maths curriculum here.

 English literacy is at the heart of our learning and teaching and essential to every area of the curriculum.
 It is through literacy that concepts are formed and we are able to make sense of the world and our place in it.
 Children are taught to read in a variety of ways.
 Each week children read individually and in groups during guided reading lessons; they are also given regular opportunities to share a book with others.
 Guided reading focuses on the skills of comprehension and critical appreciation.
 Teachers read a huge variety of written material regularly with the children: fiction and non-fiction, stories, reports, diaries, poems etc. We believe in the importance of exposing children to classic texts at all ages, but most importantly in upper Key Stage two.
-Our love of reading is show-cased in special events such as our half-termly competition Ready, Steady, Read!
-The Poetry Slam, LAMDA examinations and the subsequent event for parents A Night at The Meadlands’ Globe Theatre.
+Our love of reading is show-cased in special events such as our Poetry Slam, reading celebration week, school libraries and LAMDA examinations.

-We have a home-school reading system (up to Year 6), which requests that children read for at least ten minutes each day.
+We have a home-school reading system (up to Year 6), which requests that children read for at least 15 minutes each day.